cbeauhilton/beauhilton.com/site/posts/subsonic-cli.md

 It works, but isn't polished enough for daily usage (though I don't expect it to be - the author states it's a personal project, and I think they're doing a great job, so will keep an eye on it).
-Partial vi-key support, could pretty easily be added given the suckless style.
+Partial vi-key support, could easily be added given the suckless style.

 ## CLI interfaces: the one I picked (ncmpcpp with mopidy backend)